Wheel / Tire FAQ

 [B]Q: The rim I want has a different bolt pattern than my car.
 How do I make it work?[/B]

 Short answer, you don't.
 The hub expects an exact bolt pattern and changing it is not easy.
 Replacing the whole hub is possible (although expensive) but it's not exactly a common custom part.
 Also, this could require changing the entire suspension of the car (ridiculously costly).
 There are some spacers out there that can change bolt patterns but these are extremely dangerous.
-The cheapest and best performing option for you is to get some rims that actually have the correct bolt pattern.
+The cheapest and best performing option for you is to get some wheels that actually have the correct bolt pattern.

 [B]Q: The rim I want has a different offset than stock.
 How far from stock can I be?
 Why does it matter?[/B]